24/7 Admissions | Call Now: (800) 939-6636

 Exposure to Different Perspectives

 Recovering individuals may have addiction in common, but they come from different backgrounds.
-At New Directions for Women, we value the past experiences that our patients have had, and how they differ from one another.
+At New Directions for Women, we value the past experiences that our clients have had, and how they differ from one another.
 In recognizing the unique areas of peoples’ lives, we are able to help our clients develop coping mechanisms and skills that benefit them specifically.

 Types of Group Therapy For Addiction